realworldocaml/book/book/gadts/README.md

        The type constructor a would escape its scope
 ```

-This is a pretty unhelpful error message.
-The problem is that `eval`
+This is a pretty unhelpful error message, but the basic problem is
-is recursive, and inference of GADTs doesn't play well with recursive
+that `eval` is recursive, and inference of GADTs doesn't play well
-calls.
+with recursive calls.

-The problem here is actually that the type-checker is trying to merge
+More specifically, the issue is that the type-checker is trying to
-the locally abstract type `a` into the type of the recursive function
+merge the locally abstract type `a` into the type of the recursive
-`eval`, and merging it into the outer scope within which `eval` is
+function `eval`, and merging it into the outer scope within which
-defined is the way in which `a` is escaping its scope.
+`eval` is defined is the way in which `a` is escaping its scope.

 We can fix this by explicitly marking `eval` as polymorphic, which
 OCaml has a handy type annotation for.